Mashur Abdallah Muqbil Ahmed Al Sabri

-Mashur Abdallah Muqbil Ahmed Al Sabri is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba until April 16, 2016.
+Mashur Abdallah Muqbil Ahmed Al Sabri (born December 26, 1977) is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba until April 16, 2016.

 Al Sabri's Guantanamo detainee ID number is 324.

-American intelligence analysts estimated Al Sabri was born in 1978, in Mecca, Saudi Arabia.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

-In 2004 the United States Supreme Court ruled, in Rasul v.
+In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.

 Office for the Administrative Review of Detained Enemy Combatants

-Following the Supreme Court's ruling the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants.
+Following the Supreme Court's ruling, the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants.